OE 2 Modifying an OER

 • Hosting Place: MERLOT.

-• Share your notes: provide the URL of the selected OER, your formulated learning goal, your modification strategy, and the OER object licensing information with your peers.
+7. Share Your Notes: Provide the URL of the selected OER, your formulated learning goal, modification strategy, and the licensing information.
+Add your message as a comment to this page.

 Resources